-- Proof of residence like voter card,/Telephone bill, Electricity Bills, Registered lease deed, Sale agreement etc. will be verified before entertaining borrower’s request for facility.
+- Proof of residence like voter card,/Telephone bill, Electricity Bills, Registered lease deed, Sale agreement, etc. will be verified before entertaining the borrower’s request for the facility.

-- In case, the applicant is operating his/her account with other banks, Current account original statement is verified.
-Property offered as security will be inspected and title records of security offered are investigated.
+- In case, the applicant is operating his/her account with other banks, the Current account’s original statement is verified.
+The property offered as security will be inspected and title records of security offered are investigated.

-In case of corporate borrower following additional documents are verified;
+In the case of corporate borrower following additional documents are verified;

 Certificate of Incorporation, Memorandum of Association, Articles of Association, Certificate for commencement of Business (for public limited companies), List of Directors, Share Holding pattern, Power of directors, common seal, Securities for Bank Advances, CIBIL report of the directors, and the company, Search report of the company from the ROC to be verified by the bank to ensure that there is no prior charge on the assets to be offered to the bank as a security.
 Profile of directors of the company, CERSAI & Credit information reports (CIBIL report, etc.) report on them will be called for.
 Banks also verify whether the purpose and provisions to raise loans are incorporated in the memorandum of the company and find out the authorized person/ Signatory to the Documents, Legal Opinion on the creation of charge on assets of the company would be obtained.